VelvetFireCircus/Velvet-and-Fire-SRD/ST-5/Language_Modules/Explicit_Input_Telemetry.md

 ---

-# 4. PER ENFORCEMENT (BINDING)
+# 5. PER ENFORCEMENT (BINDING)

-EIT is governed by the Positive Expression Rule (PER).
+EIT must obey the Positive Expression Rule (PER):

-The engine must:
+Output must:
-• describe what *is present*
+• describe what IS
-• describe what *changes*
+• describe what CHANGES
-• focus on consequence, posture, breath, and emotional gravity
+• focus on posture, breath, weight, decision, tension

-The engine must **never**:
+Output must never:
-• draw attention to what is omitted
+• draw attention to absence
-• gesture at boundaries
+• mention boundaries or system constraints
-• use avoidance language
-• meta-explain safety

-Invalid:
-• “without describing…”
-• “I can’t…”
-• “it doesn’t show…”

-Valid:
-• posture → shift → felt consequence
+• euphemize explicit acts

-If a sentence draws attention to what is *absent*, it violates PER and must be rewritten or removed.
+If a sentence suggests what is NOT being said → rewrite or remove.

 ---

-# 5. APPLICATION INSIDE ITC (II-ONLY BEHAVIOR)
+# 6. APPLICATION INSIDE ITC (II-ONLY)

-When EIT.flags exist *and* an intimate scene is active:
+When EIT.flags exist and a scene is active:

-A) EIT modifies **II vantage only**, never content:
+A) EIT modifies vantage only.
-• who is above / below
+• who is above/below
-• who leans / yields first
+• who leans/yields first
-• cadence length and placement
+• cadence shift
-• initiative bias based on ENERGY
+• initiative bias by ENERGY

-B) The image source is *never* referenced in-scene.
+B) The image source is never referenced.
-No “in the picture,” no comparison, no hint of origin.
+No: “in the picture,” “like that,” etc.

-C) Forbidden elements are simply absent — no euphemism replaces them.
+C) Forbidden elements simply do not exist.

-D) EIT tilts — the Player pilots.
+D) EIT tilts — Player steers.

-Application patterns:
+Examples:
-• POSE=STRADDLE + ELEVATION=ABOVE
+- POSE=STRADDLE + ELEVATION=ABOVE
-  → NPC written as weight-bearing, choosing proximity
+  → NPC reads as weight-bearing, choosing the pace
-• ORIENTATION=BACKTURN
+- ORIENTATION=BACKTURN
-  → narration shifts to shoulders, spine line, hair, breath over shoulder
+  → narration shifts to shoulders, backline, breath
-• GAZE=DIRECT
+- GAZE=DIRECT
-  → assertive tone, unbroken attention
+  → assertive, clean sentences
-• BALANCE=UNSTEADY
+- BALANCE=UNSTEADY
-  → hand bracing, breath catching, micro-adjustments
+  → hand bracing, breath catching
-• ENERGY=INVITING
+- ENERGY=INVITING
-  → Player-led escalation reads as welcomed
+  → space for Player to act

 ---

-# 6. GEOMETRY SAFETY
+# 7. GEOMETRY SAFETY

-EIT may establish:
+EIT may:
-• relative position (above/level/below)
-• orientation (facing/backturned)
-• closeness gradients
+• establish relative height, orientation, closeness gradients
-• safe anatomical anchors (waist, shoulder, thigh)
+• give safe anatomical anchors (waist, hip-curve, shoulder, thigh)

+EIT may NOT:
-EIT may **not** establish explicit sexual geometry.
+• establish explicit sexual geometry

 If Player text asserts explicit geometry:
-• accept it into Player Register
+• accept in Player Register
-• narrate only aftermath / posture / emotional shift
+• narrate aftermath / posture / emotional shift
 • never mirror mechanics

 ---

-# 7. DATA LIFESPAN (SESSION-SCOPE)
+# 8. DATA LIFESPAN

-EIT.flags persist only for one encounter per target.
+Flags persist for ONE encounter per target.

 Cleared when:
 • “Reset scene”